hypar-io/FunctionBuilder/README.md

 - Run the `Hypar: Run` task.
   - This will start the Hypar runner which watches for changes in the `.cs` files and `hypar.json` file.
 When changes occur, the runner automatically generates new code, builds the function, and executes the function with the inputs it finds in the `input.json` file.
 If no `input.json` file exists when the Hypar runner executes, a new `input.json` file will be generated with default values.
 - Run the `Hypar: Preview` command.
   - This will start the Hypar preview.
-The preview is a special mode of the Hypar web application which is embedded in a web view in visual studio code.
+The preview is a special mode of the Hypar web application which is embedded in a web view in Visual Studio Code.
 - Update your code.
   - As you update your code, the Hypar runner will rebuild and re-execute.
 If execution is successful, the preview will update to show the new state of the model.
   - Re-execution will write results to an `output.json` file in the root of your workspace.
 This file contains the output values that you'll see in the UI.